whage/thesis/thesis.md

 \end{enumerate}

 The first property is called "preservation": it states that evaluation preserves the type of an expression.
-The second property is called progress, it states that a well typed expression is either a value or it can be evaluated further (until it is reduced to value).
-Type safety is the conjunction of preservation and progress. [@pfpl-2016] Bonnaire-Sergeant [@uiut] Summarises "preservation" beautifully:
+The second property is called "progress", it states that a well typed expression (one that passes the type checker) is either a value or it can be further evaluated.

+> Progress says that if a term passes the type-checker, it will
+> be able to make a step of evaluation (unless it is already a value); preservation says that
+> the result of this step will have the same type as the original.
+If we interleave these
+> steps (first progress, then preservation; repeat), we can conclude that the final answer
+> will indeed have the same type as the original, so the type system is indeed sound.
+> [@krishnamurthi-plai, p.
+146.]

+Together they state that if we take an expression (or a piece of program) which has type $t$ and evaluate it then the resulting value will also have type $t$. [@krishnamurthi-plai]

+Bonnaire-Sergeant [@uiut] summarizes "preservation" beautifully:

 > The essential property of type soundness is “type preservation”, which says that a
 > type system’s approximation of the result of a computation (a type) is “preserved” at every